She-She-She Camps: Camp TERA

-It took several months but, with promotion and work, the first camp got off the ground with Camp TERA (Temporary Emergency Relief Assistance), later called Camp Jane Addams, in New York.
-Immediately, there was national outcry against Camp TERA and FERA camps in general, as it was seen as inappropriate for women to be put to work, especially in forestry.
+It took several months, but with promotion and work, the first camp built was Camp TERA (Temporary Emergency Relief Assistance), later called Camp Jane Addams, in New York.
+There was a national outcry against Camp TERA and FERA camps in general, as it was seen as inappropriate for women to be put to work, especially in forestry.
 In order to make the camps less controversial, Worthington Smith suggested that FERA camps "instead of focusing on jobs...would emphasize education and domesticity."

-Meanwhile, Marian Tinker, a social worker who had attended Arnold College in New Haven, Connecticut and the University of Pennsylvania, was selected as Camp TERA's first director.
+Marian Tinker, a social worker who had attended Arnold College in New Haven, Connecticut and the University of Pennsylvania, was selected as Camp TERA's first director.
 Tinker had previously worked with young women in various organizations including the YWCA, the Girl Scouts, and several schools–experiences which made her the ideal candidate to manage the first FERA Camps.

 Camp TERA began on June 10, 1933, with 17 young women from New York.
 While the site of Camp TERA was initially believed to be in the modern-day Bear Mountain State Park, recent research has determined that it was likely within the nearby Harriman State Park instead.

 Eleanor Roosevelt first visited Camp TERA shortly after its opening.
-Although historical records conflict over the exact numbers, it is agreed that she found only 20-30 women at the camp, a mere tenth of the numbers she had anticipated.
+Although historical records differ on the exact numbers, it is agreed that she found only 20-30 women at the camp, a mere tenth of the number she had anticipated.
 First Lady Roosevelt appreciated the camp, but decided the requirements were too strict, as she found it unfair that such a small percentage of the 700 women who had applied met the criteria to participate in TERA efforts.
 She could not believe there were not enough women willing to accept the job and warned that the numbers had to increase or the idea might be abandoned.
 State Relief Administration representative Walter W. Pettit explained that there had been no "red tape" involved, arguing instead that each applicant had merely faced a "thorough investigation" to ensure that each woman truly had no other resources and were between 18 and 35 years of age.
 Regardless, Pettit claimed that 65 additional women would be added to Camp TERA's population within the week.
 Meanwhile, Eleanor Roosevelt moved to increase the maximum applicant age restriction to 40 years of age in an effort to loosen application requirements.

-After this brief hiccup, Camp TERA's numbers increased significantly and the program was considered highly successful.
+Camp TERA's numbers increased significantly, and the program was considered highly successful.
 Thus, with support from Hopkins, First Lady Roosevelt and her associates would oversee the creation of a nationwide program of similar FERA Camps in 1934.